trattner/trattner.github.io/_posts/2020-6-1-positive-sum.md

 - [SpaceX's triumphant ISS docking](https://www.nytimes.com/2020/05/31/science/spacex-astronauts-arrival.html),
 - [the S&P500 breaking 3,000](https://www.marketwatch.com/story/sp-500-index-tops-3000-for-first-time-heres-what-it-means-and-how-the-stock-market-got-here-2019-07-10).

 And I reach out.
 It's incredibly fulfilling when inspired by someone, to take action and articulate the results back to them.
 No matter how small.
+For example, from [last month's post on giving what we can](https://andytrattner.com/giving-what-we-can):

 ![](/img/80k-email.png#L)